WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Level_Shifting_Lab/index.md

 [need a diagram here showing a sensor being powered by the 5V rail]

+[actually, need a complete circuit that shows the sensor and output]

 the equivalent of the voltage divider circuit we were examining before: